myspc-development/art-test/docs/artist-gallery-tools-codex.md

 Use `fpdf` or `PhpSpreadsheet` for PDF/CSV generation and add a download button to the admin UI.

+## Donations

+Allow supporters to contribute directly to artists or galleries.

+- Add a `donation_url` field to user profiles.
+- Show a **Support this Artist** button when a URL is configured.

 **Codex QA Checklist**

 - Report generates in under 5 seconds